BrandonKirbyson/VSCode-Animations/README.md

 ## Contributing

-If you have any suggestions or find an issue, please open an issue, pull request, or start a discussion.
+If you have any suggestions or find an issue, please open an issue or a pull request.

-If you would like to request an animation, please open an issue or discussion with the `animation` label and I will try to add it.
-If you have the css or an example of the animation in action, feel free to include it in the issue or discussion.

 <br>